HL7/davinci-deqm/source/pages/_includes/quality-measurement-standards-landscape.md

 #### Data Exchange for Quality Measures (DEQM)
 {: #data-exchange-for-quality-measures-(deqm)}

-The Data Exchange for Quality Measures Implementation Guide, or DEQM, provides a framework that defines conformance profiles and guidance to enable the exchange of quality information and quality measure reporting (e.g. for transferring quality information from a health care provider to a payer).
+The Data Exchange for Quality Measures Implementation Guide, or DEQM, (this ig) provides a framework that defines conformance profiles and guidance to enable the exchange of quality information and quality measure reporting (e.g. for transferring quality information from a health care provider to a payer).
 The